VR workplace training startup Strivr lands $30 million Series B – TechCrunch

 While consumer VR startups have almost unilaterally struggled to get off the ground in recent months, there has still been movement among enterprise offerings.
 Earlier this month, a competing VR training platform, Talespin, closed $15 million in funding.
 In late January, enterprise AR/VR teleconferencing app Spatial locked down $14 million.
 HaptX, which makes a high-end VR glove for enterprise use cases, nabbed $12 million in December.

-Landing post-Series A funding has remained a tough challenge for VR enterprise startups where players are often positioning themselves to be judged in relation to their VR peers rather than to a Salesforce, Box or Atlassian.
+Landing post-Series A funding has remained a tough challenge for VR enterprise startups, where players are often positioning themselves to be judged in relation to their VR peers rather than to a Salesforce, Box or Atlassian.

 “Nobody can get beyond a pilot program,” Belch said.
 “Investors want to know how real this market is and where the target is.”

 Strivr emerged from Belch’s research at Stanford in 2014 as a VR application made to help football players train off the field.
-Belch had previously been a kicker for Stanford’s football team and his co-founder Jeremy Bailenson led the school’s Virtual Human Interaction Lab, a leading research hub that Facebook CEO Mark Zuckerberg visited while doing diligence on the Oculus deal.
+Belch had previously been a kicker for Stanford’s football team, and his co-founder Jeremy Bailenson led the school’s Virtual Human Interaction Lab, a leading research hub that Facebook CEO Mark Zuckerberg visited while doing diligence on the Oculus deal.

-As virtual reality gear was further commoditized and investment in the space grew hotter, Strivr soon pivoted from sports training towards workplace training, pitching their solution as a better way for companies to hand top-down instruction to employees.
+As virtual reality gear was further commoditized and investment in the space grew hotter, Strivr soon pivoted from sports training toward workplace training, pitching their solution as a better way for companies to hand top-down instruction to employees.
 Their software offering is often a combination of interactive 360 videos and computer-generated scenarios that require more active participation from a trainee.

-While other VR startups have pushed to integrate phone or tablet-based experiences, Belch says that he has pushed back on customer requests to move away from headset-only experiences towards phone-based 360-degree videos.
+While other VR startups have pushed to integrate phone or tablet-based experiences, Belch says that he has pushed back on customer requests to move away from headset-only experiences toward phone-based 360-degree videos.

 “Those are not our disruption, those are gimmicky and a cheap way to bring a new logo on,” Belch says.